 - Solar District Cup – annual collegiate competition challenging multidisciplinary student teams to design and model optimized distributed energy systems for a campus or urban district.

-- Education Materials for Professional Organizations Working on Efficiency and Renewable Energy Developments (EMPOWERED) Program – provides training and educational resources for first responders, safety officials, and building managers and owners working with distributed energy resources.
+- Education Materials for Professional Organizations Working on Efficiency and Renewable Energy Developments (EMPOWERED) funding program – provides training and educational resources for first responders, safety officials, and building managers and owners working with distributed energy resources.

 - Summary: Workforce Request for Information (RFI) and Convenings – SETO summary of feedback from industry, academia, government agencies, worker organizations (including unions), and others on solar industry employment needs and the perceived value of different workforce development programs, training strategies, and tools to support the development of a diverse and skilled clean energy workforce.